Randhir200/expert-hand-9078/README.md

 # [TrackingTime](https://trackingtime.co/) - Website Clone
 # [Netlify Deployment Link](https://time-tracking-clone.netlify.app/)
-## expert-hand-9078

 Construct week project

 # Unit 5  Project

-- This is an time tracking website clone that we made during the construct week at Masai School.
-You can put your daily tasks to do and also you can track your tasks by the website.
-- Also website contains functionality for the live tracking for cycling and running.
-You can use this features after successfully login.
 - It was completed within 5 days.
 We created a good responsive UI.
 So, you can use this website through phone and tablet also.

 ## 🔧 Technologies & Tools